Music theory

 Teachers

-Bachelor degree (3 years)
+Bachelor (3 years)

-The subjects are divided into four areas:
+The subjects are divided into five areas:

-• General studies: Elementary music theory subjects
+• General studies: Basic music theory subjects

-Master’s degree (2 years)
+Master (2 years)

 Curricula